mcanet/knitic-2D-yarn-rendering/README.md

 The code is made using Processing 2.

 Render functionalities:
-* export in png and pdf(vectorial)
+* Export in png and pdf(vectorial)
-* transparent background or fill with color
+* Transparent background or fill with color
 * Sliders to control realtime yarn thickness and stitch size

 Dependency libraries: